 Moncler invests a lot of thought and considerable time and energy in the management of occupational health and safety, in an effort to minimise any risk of accidents.

-Although the Group’s business is not high-risk, Moncler adopts a preventive approach.
+Although the Company’s business is not high-risk, Moncler adopts a preventive approach.
 Before the opening of any new workplace – be it an office or a store – occupational health and safety risks are carefully evaluated through in-depth audits.
-Offices and stores already in operation are regularly subjected to compliance checks through document analyses and workplace inspections (verification of work environments and equipment), with improvement plans drawn up as necessary.
+Offices and shops already in operation are regularly subjected to compliance checks through document analyses and workplace inspections (verification of work environments and equipment), with improvement plans drawn up as necessary.

 In Italy, Moncler organises regular safety meetings with Company representatives, specialist physicians, prevention and protection officers, and workers’ safety representatives.
-These meetings focus on risk assessment analyses and out- comes, injury rates, training, and personal protection equipment.
+These meetings focus on risk assessment analyses and outcomes, injury rates, training, and personal protection equipment.

 No fatal accidents were reported during the year involving employees or contractors.

 in order to identify any workplace conditions that may have contributed to their onset, assess any residual risks, and implement corrective measures as needed to prevent recurrence.

-In 2017, no cases of occupational diseases were reported.
+In 2018, no cases of occupational diseases were reported.
 In Italy, the Group continued to require personnel exposed to specific risk factors to undergo regular health checks, in application of specific health protocols defined on the basis of the risk, with supplementary specialist visits as needed.